qureai/qureai.github.io/_posts/2016-12-28-ml-in-perfusion.md

 twitter_image: "/assets/images/brain_anatomy/mas_illustration.jpg"
 ---

-Brain tumor is the most common cancer among those aged 0-19[[1]](#ref1).
+> Knowing the state of the cells and amount of blood flow in a brain, can reveal huge amount of information about it.
+Tumor cells have high consumption of blood than normal, dead cells have very low consumption, all this information single handedly can lead to a complete diagnosis of the brain.
+Perfusion Imaging allows you to see all of this.
+Combine this with Machine Learning, and we can build a single system that takes perfusion images and gives out a complete report about the brain.
+This is the future.

+Brain tumors are the leading cause of cancer-related deaths in children (males and females) age 1-19[[1]](#ref1).
 It is estimated that as many as 5.1 million Americans may have Alzheimer's disease[[2]](#ref2).
 And there are many such degenerative diseases such as Parkinson's, Autism, Schizophrenia that affect thousands and millions of people amongst us.
 Neuroimaging or brain imaging is the use of various techniques to either directly or indirectly image the structure, function/pharmacology of the nervous system[[3]](#ref3).
 One of the techniques of neuroimaging is Perfusion Imaging.

 ### What is Perfusion Imaging ?